 Speaking of prices, the least-expensive vehicle in this class—the Audi Q7—starts at around $51,000, so consider that the ante.
 The rest start above $65,000 and go up considerably from there.

-All but one of the SUVs on this list offer versions with three rows of seats, typically with 8-passenger capacity.
+All but a couple of the SUVs on this list offer versions with three rows of seats, typically with 7-or-8-passenger capacity.
 They all either come standard with all-wheel drive or offer it in place of rear-wheel drive.

 The premium large SUV class is slated to gain a couple new entrants this year.
 The Audi Q8 is essentially a more dramatically styled, sleeker-roof variant of the Q7.
 Because of its steeply raked rear window, lower roofline, and shorter overall length, the Q8 only has two rows of seats with seating for five, and its cargo capacity is diminished as well.
 (The Q7 has three rows, though that third row is pretty cramped.)
 Initially, the Q8’s sole powertrain is a 335-hp turbocharged 3.0-liter V6, though a high-performance SQ8 version with a hotter engine will likely follow in the near future.

 Though it hasn’t been officially introduced as of this writing, BMW is set to add a large three-row SUV named X7 to its lineup, probably as a 2019 model.
 The X7 is expected to offer the choice of a turbo 3.0-liter inline six or a twin-turbo 4.4-liter V8, with either engine paired to an 8-speed automatic transmission and standard all-wheel drive.
 We expect the X7 to offer a full array of high-tech comfort and convenience features that parallel the lavish offerings in BMW’s 7-Series sedans.